 Draw.io offers pre-built shapes, as well as raster and SVG images that you can pull in and use.
-This provides you with a lot of flexibility, but this approach has the downside that you can't style raster or SVG images. draw.io doesn't understand where to draw a shadow, which line(s) the line width applies to, etc.
+This provides you with a lot of flexibility, but this approach has the downside that you can't style raster or SVG images, except these colors in SVG images. draw.io doesn't understand where to draw a shadow, which line(s) the line width applies to, etc.

 Shapes can be edited by clicking the Edit shape button in the Style section of the Format Panel (Ctrl+Shift+P).
 Here is a description of the XML format.
 An instructional example that tries to demonstrate a number of elements and the XSD are also available.